MarshP/yon-readme/README.md

 * Blaze Farm (keep going on path after Iron Farm)
 * Wither Skeleton Farm (keep going in to fortress after Blaze Farm)
 * Guardian Farm (keep going on path past the Blaze Farm fortress to the far portal)
-* Slime and Bone Farm (SW corner of nether nexus, go through tunnel next to Janet's Not-mushroom House, take the minecart railway, go round the Frozen Wastes/Ice Plains portal and down the twisty passageway)
+* Slime and Bone Farm (SW corner of nether nexus, go through tunnel next to JMcK's Not-mushroom House, take the minecart railway, go round the Frozen Wastes/Ice Plains portal and down the twisty passageway)
 * Skeleton Farm (made by Marsh, forgotten where it is other than jungle)
 * Overworld mob farm (in Spawntown, go up ladder surrounded by slime blocks)